CSIS-iLab/ocean/_posts/2020-02-11-second-annual-ocean-security-forum.md

 </figure>

 SOS hosted the Second Annual CSIS Ocean Security Forum on January 7, 2020.
 Representative Jared Huffman (D-CA) and Vice Admiral Daniel B. Abel provided keynote remarks.
-The event featured expert panels on China’s distant-water fishing and on the relationship between illicit fishing and human rights abuses in the seafood industry.
+The event featured expert panels on China’s distant-water fishing fleet and on the relationship between illicit fishing and human rights abuses in the seafood industry.